Mule Deer Vs Whitetail Deer Hunting

 “I have a Vortex scope on my rifle to hunt muleys, and I now can shoot accurately out to 900-1,000 yards.
 I never owned a range finder, until I started hunting mule deer,” pointed out Veire.
 “With my range finder, I now range the deer I’m planning to shoot, and my range finder will give me an accurate range out to 1,000 yards.”

-Although I’m shooting the same Mathews bow I’ve hunted whitetails with, for muleys, I’ve added a Spot Hogg sight called the Seven Deadly Pins that adjusts for the angle of shooting up or down, and it tells me which pin to shoot.
+Although I’m shooting the same Mathews bow I’ve hunted whitetails with, for muleys, I’ve added a Spot Hogg 7-pin sight that adjusts for the angle of shooting up or down, and it tells me which pin to shoot.
 Now I can shoot my bow out to 100 yards, but I’m not necessarily accurate out to 100 yards.
 I’ve increased my range now, so I feel comfortable shooting out to 70 yards.
 I had to learn how to shoot long range when I’m bow hunting mule deer, as well as with a rifle.”

 “I also changed my release, because it was causing the bow to fire before I wanted it to fire.
 I switched to a Tru-Fire release.
 My broadheads also evolved.
 I now shoot Black Eagle Carnivore shafts and a Swhacker broadhead,” Veire added.